jon-mil-92/DisplayHotKeys/README.md

 3. Follow the installer prompts.

-4. Double-click the created shortcut or the DisplayHotKeys executable file in the install location to run it.
+4. Double-click the created shortcut or the DisplayHotKeys executable file in the install directory to run the application.

 <p align="right"><a href="#readme-top">Back to Top</a>&nbsp; &#x25B2;</p>